PBKoning/SliceGame/README.md

 05-01-2023 (2): Added scoring to game logic (scores are only printed to console for now)

 05-01-2023 (3): Increased FPS from 60 to 144 to make movements more smooth.
 Also added the option to show FPS.

+05-01-2023 (4): Decreased FPS to 60 again as it was slowing down the ganme on slower devices.